YOUR HOME ON CAMPUS

 Three Year Residency Requirement

-Because being a residential campus is central to the mission of Trinity University, all unmarried undergraduate students are required to live on campus for three years (six fall and spring semesters).
-Students who study abroad, transfer to Trinity, or those who stop attending the University and then re-enroll may qualify for certain exceptions.
+Being a residential campus is central to the mission of Trinity University.
+Therefore, full-time undergraduate students are required to live on campus for three years from the date of matriculation.